HerveRiviere/incubator-zeppelin-python-interpreter/README.md

 ##Features of this python interpreter :
 ### Easy installation : the interpreter just need the computer python path
 [![pythonpath](/docs/interpreter/screenshots/pyInterpreter3.png)](/docs/interpreter/screenshots/pyInterpreter3.png)
-No dependency with spark or others framework.
+* No dependency with spark or others framework.
-Python and zeppelin must be installed on the same computer Python code is executed on Zeppelin server only.
+* Python and zeppelin must be installed on the same computer
+* Python code is executed on Zeppelin server only.
-All installed python library (with pip, easy_install...) will be available in the interpreter
+* All installed python libraries (with pip, easy_install...) will be available in the interpreter

 ###%python, example
 [![pythonexec](/docs/interpreter/screenshots/pyInterpreter1.png)](/docs/interpreter/screenshots/pyInterpreter1.png)